rebeccabuchholz/uv-docker/README.md

 ## Linting

-The project can be linted with [ruff](https://docs.astral.sh/ruff/) without having to install it in the container.
+The project can be linted using [ruff](https://docs.astral.sh/ruff/) without having to install it in a container.

 Check for linting errors:
 ```bash